+Email

+All ESC-COG staff, except substitutes, will be provided an ESC-COG email account to access ESC-COG resources.
+In addition, ESC-COG staff are responsible for maintaining log-in credentials, and contacting the ESC Help Desk staff if there are any questions about their account.
+Staff are responsible for checking ESC-COG provided e-mail account.

+Staff may elect to maintain an alternative district or agency email address.
+Those who choose to do this are responsible for notifying the Center for Technology and Digital Learning of the alternative contact e-mail, by completing the District Email Forwarding Request form located on the Staff page of the ESC website.

-The ESC-COG Governing Board has approved the administration's recommendations to implement new methods to provide required training, offer benefits and track State and Federal reporting requirements.
-To accomplish this, we will be utilizing new systems which will provide staff important information via ESC-COG email including the ability to apply for leaves and offer required professional development in a flexible manner.
-If you have not accessed your ESC-COG email account, or need assistance with resetting your password, please call the ESC Help Desk at 614-542-4159.
-They will be happy to assist you.
-While we understand that in some instances, there may be some duplication based on the employing district's requirements, but please understand the requirements you receive through the ESC-COG, via our email system, are requirements of your employer.
+- In an effort to improve the human resource and employee benefit services we provide to all employees, and to increase the accuracy of the monitoring we are required to provide to meet our federal and state employment compliance standards, we are reaching out to each ESC-COG employee to provide you information that will allow us as a team to be successful in this effort. - The ESC-COG Governing Board has approved the administration's recommendations to implement new methods to provide required training, offer benefits and track State and Federal reporting requirements.
+To accomplish this, we will be utilizing new systems which will provide staff important information via ESC-COG email including the ability to apply for leaves and offer required professional development in a flexible manner. - □ If you have not accessed your ESC-COG email account, or need assistance with resetting your password, please call the ESC Help Desk at 614-542-4159.
+They will be happy to assist you. - □ While we understand that in some instances, there may be some duplication based on the employing district's requirements, but please understand the requirements you receive through the ESC-COG, via our email system, are requirements of your employer.
 You are required to fulfill conditions of your employment through the ESC-COG.

-Socia al Media Guidelines ESC-COG recognizes the importance of social media for its employees.
-However, use of I media by employees may become a problem if: It interferes with the employee's work; Is used to harass co-workers or clients; Creates a hostile work environment; or Violates any law, regulation, policy, or terms of this Handbook.
-ESC-COG encourages employees to use social media within the parameters of the ving guidelines and in a way that does not produce the adverse consequences mentioned e. chan beha ESC-COG participates in social media only through official authorized ESC-COG nels.
-Only employees specifically authorized by ESCCO/ESC-COG may speak on its If through these channels.
-If you are uncertain about the appropriateness of a social media check with ESCCO's communications team. socia As used in this guideline, "social media" includes, but is not limited to, blogs, forums and I networking sites such as LinkedIn, Twitter, Facebook, Pinterest, Instagram, YouTube Google+.
-The f ollowing requirements apply to all social media posts by employees: All postings on social media must comply with the ESC-COG's privacy policies.
-If you are unsure about the confidential nature of information you are considering posting, you should first review the ESC-COG privacy policy and then consult ESCCO's communications team.
-Only those designated as content providers are authorized to contribute on behalf of the ESC- COG.
-Keep in mind you are representing the ESC-COG to a large external audience.
+Social Media Guidelines

+The ESC-COG recognizes the importance of social media for its employees.
+However, use of social media by employees may become a problem if:

+- □ It interferes with the employee's work;

+- ☐ Is used to harass co-workers or clients:

+- Creates a hostile work environment; or

+- □ Violates any law, regulation, policy, or terms of this Handbook.

+The ESC-COG encourages employees to use social media within the parameters of the following guidelines and in a way that does not produce the adverse consequences mentioned above.

+The ESC-COG participates in social media only through official authorized ESC-COG channels.
+Only employees specifically authorized by ESCCO/ESC-COG may speak on its behalf through these channels.
+If you are uncertain about the appropriateness of a social media post, check with ESCCO's communications team.

+Note: As used in this guideline, "social media" includes, but is not limited to, blogs, forums and social networking sites such as LinkedIn, Twitter, Facebook, Pinterest, Instagram, YouTube and Tik-Tok.

+The following requirements apply to all social media posts by employees: